-Mullvad is a Swedish VPN with a primary focus on privacy, and the name carries a lot of clout in the industry.
-Every one of the best VPN providers promises privacy but Mullvad really goes to another level.
-For instance, to use the service you don’t need a name, email, or any other personal detail.
-When paying, the company even recommends using Bitcoin or cash to further protect your anonymity.
+Mullvad is a Swedish VPN with a focus on privacy, and the name carries a lot of clout in the industry.
+Most of the best VPN providers promise a high degree of privacy but Mullvad really does take things to a whole new level.

-That sounds good and is a great start, but in our complete Mullvad review, we’ll look at just how good the old favorite is at protecting your privacy, as well as how good their other features and capabilities are.
+That's a great start, but in my complete Mullvad review I'll look at just how good the old favorite is at protecting your privacy, as well as how good its other features and capabilities are.

 - Click to head straight through to the Mullvad website (opens in new tab)

 |Supported platforms||Windows, Mac, Linux, iOS, Android, Firefox||Row 2 - Cell 2|

 |Split tunneling||Yes (Windows, Linux, Android)||Row 4 - Cell 2|

 |Protocols supported||OpenVPN, WireGuard||Row 6 - Cell 2|